 Democrats are going to attack a store that is cutting prices on toys for kids and flat panel TVs.

-The battle between Walmart and its critics taken on an increasingly political tone lately.
+The battle between Walmart and its critics has taken on an increasingly political tone lately.

 And I guess Obama and Edwards saw what they were missing and decided they had to get on board, so they've now joined the movement.

-The company also funded a survey in June that claimed that most voters would reject a Democrat candidate who attacked Walmart separately.
+The company also funded a survey in June that claimed that most voters would reject a Democrat candidate who attacked Walmart.

-A pew poll in August found a split among Democrat supporters, fifty-three percent of liberal Democrats disliking Walmart, while 70% of conservative and moderate Democrats viewed the company favorably.
+Separately, a Pew Poll in August found a split among Democrat supporters, 53% of liberal Democrats disliking Walmart, while 70% of conservative and moderate Democrats viewed the company favorably.

 About 12 people?

-Put families first and uh uh uh become an employer that reflects the best of American values.
+Geez put families first and become an employer that reflects the best of American values.

-That's what Obama and Edwards are uh are going to do.
+That's what Obama and Edwards are going to do.

-Well, uh I thought uh Obama himself uh has positioned himself as being above these uh petty partisan attacks.
+Well, I thought Obama himself has positioned himself as being above these petty partisan attacks.

-Yeah, I'm I've tried to warn people, just look at who the Democrats and the Liberals' enemies are, and it it ought to be enough to um wake you up.
+I've tried to warn people, just look at who the Democrats and the liberals' enemies are.

-So anyway, the Walmart continues to be targeted, particularly here during the um during the Christmas season.
+So anyway, Walmart continues to be targeted, particularly here during the Christmas season.

 And it's the strangest thing.